NOTICE OF PRIVACY PRACTICES

 We reserve the right to change this notice at any time.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice in various locations indicating the effective date.
 Revised copies of this notice will be provided upon request.

 If you believe your privacy rights have been violated, you may file a complaint with the facility or with the Secretary of the U.S. Department of Health and Human Services.
-To file a complaint with the facility, contact Orlando Health, Attn: Corporate Privacy Officer, 1414 Kuhl Ave., MP 29, Orlando, FL 32806.
+To file a complaint with the facility, contact Orlando Health, Attn: Chief Privacy Officer, 1414 Kuhl Ave., MP 29, Orlando, FL 32806 or by telephone at (321) 843-3333.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

 OTHER USES OF MEDICAL INFORMATION